COVID-19 and Learning

 Regional, departmental and national incidence rates and other health data can be consulted on the French governmental website - you can filter by region (Ile-de-France) and department (Paris) in the upper left hand corner.

-You can find additional details regarding the operating framework at all four levels below.
+You can find additional details regarding the common operating framework and all three scenario levels below.

 An Online Home Learning programme will be used to support families...Our priority is always face-to-face learning on campuses.
 A modified Online Home Learning programme is available to support students who are in official quarantine or fully enrolled families who cannot return to France due to border control concerns.
 You will find additional information regarding the criteria for Online Home Learning below.

 Note - Online Home Learning that is offered while school is on site, in person, is not provided to students located anywhere in France, unless they fulfill the criteria of numbers; 2, 3, or 4.